LucyHeath/Lay-by/README.md

 ## Bugs

 ## Future Improvements
+* Refactoring parts of the code, especially the Sass.
 * Show the users locations in their profile (already showing their reviews)
 * Add in a favorites system and show users favorites in their profile
 * A few design changes: larger logo on landing page, larger and bolder font on the location card infographics/text, more info with hover for the infographics.